neo-project/neo-express/docs/command-reference.md

   -i|--input <INPUT>  Path to neo-express data file
 ```

 The `show nft` displays the content of an NFT contract for a specified account.
+The output consists of TokenId in Base64 and big-endian Hex string formats.

 ### neoxp show notifications